-Selling, general and administrative expense for the three months ended September 30, 2023 increased \$3.0 million to \$23.8 million, or 14.3%, compared to the three months ended September 30, 2022.
-This increase was primarily due to a \$2.5 million increase in payroll and related expenses, including a \$1.5 million increase in stock compensation expense, that was driven by an increase in the Company's headcount, compared with the corresponding period of the prior year.
-Additionally, during the three months ended September 30, 2023, marketing expenses increased \$0.9 million, compared with the three months ended September 30, 2022, due to an increase in web-based marketing in an ongoing effort to increase awareness of the products and services offered by Biote-certified practitioners.
-During the three months ended September 30, 2023, legal fees increased \$0.8 million, compared with the three months ended September 30, 2022, which was primarily driven by litigation expenses incurred to defend the Company against claims asserted by the Company's former owner.
-These increases were partially offset by a decreases in professional fees of \$0.9 million, which was driven by a reduction in outsourced consulting services associated with the Business Combination.
+Selling, general and administrative expense for the three months ended September 30, 2023 increased \$3.0 million March 31, 2024 decreased \$0.1 million to \$23.8 million \$23.0 million, or 14.3% 0.3%, compared to the three months ended September 30, 2022 March 31, 2023.
+This increase was primarily due to a \$2.5 million \$0.6 million increase in payroll and related expenses including a \$1.5 million increase in stock compensation expense, that was driven by an increase in the Company's executive-level headcount, compared with the corresponding period of the prior year.
+Additionally, during the three months ended September 30, 2023 March 31, 2024, marketing general operating expenses increased \$0.9 million \$0.3 million, compared with the three months ended March 31, 2023, due to an increase in merchant fees related to the increase in revenue and an increase in bad debt expense as a result of the Company's adoption of ASU 2016-13, Measurement of Credit Losses on Financial Instruments.
+During the three months ended March 31, 2024, legal fees increased \$0.4 million, compared with the three months ended September 30, 2022, due to an increase in web-based marketing in an ongoing effort to increase awareness of the products and services offered by Biote-certified practitioners.
+During the three months ended September 30, 2023, legal fees increased \$0.8 million, compared with the three months ended September 30, 2022 March 31, 2023, which was primarily driven by legal expenses incurred to acquire Asteria Health, Simpatra and BioSana and litigation expenses incurred to defend the Company against claims asserted by the Company's former owner.
+These increases were partially offset by a decreases \$1.1 million decrease in professional fees of \$0.9 million, which was driven by expenses related to a reduction legal settlement with a former employee that occurred in outsourced consulting services associated with the Business Combination. three months ended March 31, 2023.